Deep Quadratic Hedging: Introduction

 Our strategy is based on two observations.
 First of all, both quadratic hedging approaches can be treated from the point of view of backward stochastic differential equations (BSDEs).
-This link is particularly evident for mean-variance hedging, due to the very formulation of the problem as a stochastic control problem of linear quadratic type: the solution involves a system of two BSDEs that need to be solved sequentially.
-For local risk minimization, the link with BSDEs is not immediately clear in the original definition of local risk minimizing strategy.
-However, it is well known that finding local risk minimizing strategies is equivalent to finding the so-called F{\"o}llmer-Schweizer decomposition of the discounted payoff, which in turn involves the solution of a linear BSDE.
-In summary, both local risk minimization and mean-variance hedging can be treated from the point of view of BSDEs.
+This link is particularly evident for the mean-variance hedging, due to the very formulation of the problem as a stochastic control problem of linear-quadratic type.
+Here the solution involves a system of two BSDEs that need to be solved sequentially.
+On the other hand, the link with BSDEs is not immediately clear in the original definition of local risk minimizing strategy.
+However, it is known that finding local risk minimizing strategies is equivalent to finding the so-called F{\"o}llmer-Schweizer decomposition of the discounted payoff, see \cite{fs91}.
+This in turn involves {solving} a linear BSDE.
+In summary, both mean-variance hedging and local risk minimization can be treated from the point of view of BSDEs.

-The second observation is the fact that high-dimensional BSDEs (or equivalently the associated PDEs via the Feynman-Kac formula) can be efficiently solved by means of deep learning methods.
-In recent years, the introduction of advanced and highly parallelized hardware, in particular graphic processing units, have motivated, among other factors, an increasing relevance of statistical learning methods for the solution of high-dimensional problems.
-In the context of the numerical methods for PDEs an already large stream of literature involves the numerical solution of high-dimensional PDEs by means of deep learning methods, where different quantities related to the solution function are approximated by deep artificial neural networks (ANNs).
+The second observation is that high-dimensional BSDEs (or, equivalently, the corresponding PDEs associated via the Feynman-Kac formula) can be efficiently solved by means of deep learning methods.
+In recent years, the introduction of advanced and highly parallelized hardware, in particular graphic processing units, have motivated, among other factors, an increasing relevance of statistical learning methods for high-dimensional problems.
+In the context of numerical methods for high-dimensional PDEs, this has lead in a very short time to a large stream of new deep learning-based methods. {In general, these approaches consist in approximating a specific quantity related to the solution function by deep artificial neural networks (ANNs)}.